 So it’s a good thing to play around with if you’re trying to get into downhill and wanna stay more stable.
 In addition, if you have the same degree truck, you can just wedge your front a little bit or D-wedge your back truck a little bit to make it a little more stable.

 Now no matter what kind of trucks you have you can always customize the way it rides by swapping around the bushings.
 There are several different shapes of bushings you’ve got cones, you’ve got stepped cones, barrels and eliminators or stepped barrels too.
 Cones are gonna be least restrictive, and your stepped barrels or eliminators will be most restrictive.
 So, if you want a nice lively feel go with something less restrictive but if you want something for faster riding go with something that is more restrictive.
 This goes without saying that softer bushings will be more lively and playful whereas harder bushings are more restrictive. now there are some guidelines here but it’s all based on personal preferences so if you’re lighter go with something softer and less restrictive.
 If you are a bit heavier, go with some harder, more restrictive thing but you really just gotta play around with it based on what type of riding style you do and what kind of feel you want your trucks to have.
 Luckily bushings are cheap so pick up a couple of sets and get used to customizing your setup so you can dial it in and make it feel as good as possible.

 That’s just about everything that you need to know about choosing your longboard trucks.
-If you have any more questions feel free to ask in the comments section below.
+Hope you can get started with your longboarding journey.
+Also, if you have any more questions feel free to ask in the comments section below.